amplication/docs/docs/getting-started/plugins.md

 3. Click on the plugin's toggle switch to activate it, changing its status to the _on_ state.

-4. Click on the _Installed Plugins_ category on the filter options on the left side.
+4. Click on the _Installed Plugins_ page on the filter panel on the left side.
 The installed plugins are listed.

 5. To see the plugin's code on GitHub, click the **View on GitHub** link.